TuliDas/Benchmark-ML-Models-Movie-Reviews-Sentiment/results/error_analysis.md

 - **Category:** Sarcasm / Mixed Sentiment / Humor

-#### **Example-02 (Index: 31689) (FP, Both LR and SVC)**
+#### **Example-02 (Index: 48505) (FP, Both LR and SVC)**
-> "I didn't hate this movie as much as some on my all-time blacklist .....
-Scene one is very good, all the rest are crap."
+> "I don't give much credence to AIDS conspiracy theories … and there is a sublime silent cameo by iconic performance artist, Ron Athey."
 - **True Label:** Negative
 - **Predicted:** Positive
-- **Reason:** The early use of “good” for the first scene may outweigh later negative descriptors like “waste” and “crap.”
-The humorous references to actors could further confuse sentiment, causing both models to predict positive.
+- **Reason:** Although the review emphasizes the film’s dark, ugly, and poorly done qualities, it also contains partially positive or neutral remarks (*“unique cultural context,” “partly saves,” “interesting performance,” “effective motif,” “sublime cameo”*).
+These scattered positive descriptors likely outweighed the overall negative tone, confusing the models into predicting positive.
+The mixed evaluation—criticism of the film with selective praise—makes the sentiment ambiguous.
-- **Category:** Mixed Sentiment / Slang / Humor
+- **Category:** Mixed Sentiment / Contrast / Ambiguity

 #### **Example-03 (Index: 8200)(FP, Both LR and SVC)**
 > "If it wasn't for the terrific music, I would not hesitate to give this cinematic underachievement.
 But the music actually makes me like certain passages."